|

 Our kids loved the clubs.
 Our daughter was at The Edge which is for 11-13.
 She hung out there but once she made some friends, they ended up hanging out around the ship.
 Our son was in the Oceanier Lab and sometime the Oceanier Club - tons of activities - lots of computers which was not always good because he may have spent too much time on those.

-Disney Magic has 2 cordless phones in addition to 1 stationary phone for each room that work across the entire ship.
+Disney Magic has 2 cordless phones plus 1 stationary phone for each room that work across the entire ship.
 You can call your room, the other cordless phone, or other guest phones.
 You can also text other phones and Disney sends text messages to the phones for some specific notifications (i.e. time the kid's club closes if your child is there).
 The kids clubs use these if your children want to contact you.
 Convenient.